 6. Configure the URL.

-Tick the Enable support for the WS-Federation protocol to specify the URL address of your Bizagi Work Portal.
+Tick the Enable support for the WS-Federation protocol to specify the URL address of your Bizagi Work Portal and it needs to be case sensitive (an exact match).

 When specifying the URL of your Bizagi Work Portal, it is important to notice: